oceanhackweek/oceanhackweek.github.io/ohw23/tutorials-index/index.md

 # Tutorials

 We are pleased to present a number of tutorials during the week.
-These tutorials provide a look into the work that your colleagues pursue using ciding tools.
+These tutorials provide a look into the work that your colleagues pursue using coding tools.
 The software for most tutorials can be downloaded using the tools described in our [Tutorials Getting Started page](https://oceanhackweek.org/ohw23/tutorials_getting_started.html).
 Please check the [schedule](https://oceanhackweek.org/ohw23/schedule.html) for the times of these presentations.

 ## Tutorials during the main sessions

-The following tutorials will be presented live during our primary all-hands sessions, and will be recorded for later review.
+The following tutorials will be presented live (and broadcast live on zoom) during our primary all-hands sessions, and will be recorded for later review.

 ```{image} ../assets/images/people/Myranda-Shirk-6.jpg
 :alt: Myranda Shirk